negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

 After all hyperparameters for a search space are specified, we can finally compile the modules in the search space.
-By the time that all the hyperparameters of the search space have been assigned a value, all substitution modules ought to have been replaced and only basic modules will be in place.
+By the time that all the hyperparameters of the search space have been assigned a value, all substitution modules have been replaced and only basic modules will be in place.
-This can be seen in the forward function in Module.
+This can be seen in :code:`forward` in :code:`Module`.
-When forward is called, _compile is called once and then forward is called right after.
+When :code:`forward` is called, :code:`_compile` is called once and then :code:`forward` is called right after.
-The compilation stage can be used to instantiate any state that is used for the module for the forward part, e.g., creation of parameters in the case of deep learning search spaces.
+Compilation can be used to instantiate any state that is used by the module for the forward computation, e.g., creation of parameters in the case of deep learning search spaces.
-After compiling is done, the forward function can be called to implement the computation repeatedly.
+After compilation, :code:`forward` can be called multiple times to perform the computation repeatedly.

 Let us look in detail at concrete exmaples for frameworks that are currently supported in DeepArchitect.

+Keras helpers
+^^^^^^^^^^^^^

-Let us look at the Keras defined in `deep_architect/helpers/keras.py <https://github.com/negrinho/darch/blob/master/deep_architect/helpers/keras.py>`_
+Let us look at the Keras helper defined in `deep_architect/helpers/keras.py <https://github.com/negrinho/darch/blob/master/deep_architect/helpers/keras.py>`_.

 .. code:: python